patrickcording/02807-comp-tools/weekplans/week2.md

     + How will you handle missing values?
     + Are there features you should not include?
     + Is cleaning needed for any of the features?
-    + Can you think of any other feature engineering that might have an impact? (hint: cabin number)
+    + Can you think of any other feature engineering that might have an impact?